 - Avoid using the terms LION or LinkedIn Open Networker in your profile.

 - Always send a personalized connection request, and include your reasons for connecting.

 Learn more about why I don’t connect with LIONs on LinkedIn in this short video.

-Does the term LION affect your decision when deciding whether or not you will connect with someone on LinkedIn?
-Let us know in the comments below.
+Does the term LinkedIn Open Networker affect your decision to connect with that person on LinkedIn?
+Let me know in the comments below!